eddie-energy/eddie/aiida/docs/1-running/OPERATION.md

 `AIIDA_CORS_ALLOWED_ORIGINS` to `https://aiida.eddie.energy`.
 To the best of our knowledge, this is only necessary for reverse proxy deployments and not e.g. using Kubernetes.

+### Customizing Appearance

+The Appearance of the AIIDA User interface can be fully customized via CSS.
+A detailed explanation for this can be viewed its [documentation](ui.md#appearance).

 ## Application Information